Shmuma/pytorch_tests/pract_rl/hw7/seminar_kungfu/docs/log.md

 could achieve 12000 score (TODO: check state of the art).

 Next steps will be to implement periodical test on frozen network and do saving of the best model.

+Test implemented and stated.
+Additional tweak is to scale the reward /100:
+1. Oct09_16-03-49_gpu-lr=1e-5-batch=64-test-1 -- save of tests
+2. Oct09_16-37-54_gpu-rw-scale -- with scaling of the reward

+Scaling slowed down convergence a lot.
+Looks like I need to tune hyperparams again for scaled version.

+* Try to decrease entropy beta to 0.01 -> dynamic is almost the same
+* Try to increase LR to 5e-5 (5x),
+* Try to increase entropy beta to 1.0